mtollefsen/notebooks/README.md

 # Data-Cleanup
 Repository of code for cleaning datasets before they're uploaded to my SQL database.
+Notebooks are used to show my thought process and reasoning as I'm cleaning the data.
+A file that is just the code is paired with every notebook.

 # Data Sources

 https://overwatchleague.com/en-us/statslab